Building multi-platform documentation with DocC

 First, let’s create a docc_platform

-lane that generates a documentation archive for a certain platform:
+lane that generates documentation for a single platform:

 desc "Build documentation for a single platform"